 related noun: semiotic haunting.

 A hallucinatory experience (or perhaps entirely real?) resulting from studying microhistory too much.
 The ruins of previously imagined potential futures, ruins of desire, ghosts of never-realized entelechies.
 Often the result of hallucination, drug use, or studying too much history, one finds oneself suddenly swept up in a world that could have been but never was.
-The pentimento of intention.
+The pentimento of intention/desire.